 The Major Benefits of After School Robotics Programs

 Despite women making up 48% of the workforce, they make up only about 24% of STEM field jobs.
-Black and Hispanics each represent only 6% of the STEM workforce.
+African Americans and Hispanics each represent only 6% of the STEM workforce.
 It’s clear that STEM education needs to appeal to students in new ways to create a more diverse workforce for the next generation.

 After school robotics programs are sweeping the nation as it becomes ever-more apparent that STEM education is crucial to children’s learning today.
 As science classrooms are preparing themselves for the 21st-century world, they’re integrating technology, computer science, and robots into daily curriculum.
 However, students can take their STEM skills one step further in after-school robotics programs that foster a broad skill set while nurturing students in a more intimate setting with personalized instruction.